 Make sure that your listing descriptions are detailed and appealing.
 Include all the unique features of your property and the amenities it offers, as well as nearby places of interest.
 Use high-quality professional photos to visually market your listing to guests.

-Once you have your listing set up on your primary vacation rental platform (and any additional platforms), set up supporting business pages on social media channels like Facebook and Instagram.
-If you’re unsure about how to market on social media, take a look at some social media pages of competitors for inspiration.
+Once you have listed your property on the primary vacation rental platform, set up business pages on social media channels like Facebook and Instagram.
+If you’re unsure about how to market on social media, take a look at your competitors for inspiration.

-Visual platforms like Instagram and Pinterest work well for content marketing, such as sharing travel-related inspiration and nearby attractions to your vacation rental.
+Visual platforms like Instagram and Pinterest work well for content marketing.
+They are great for sharing travel-related inspiration and nearby attractions to your vacation rental.

-If you have multiple properties it’s ideal to have your own business website where guests can contact you directly if they are interested to make a reservation.
-Make sure your business pages link back to your website, and also to each other, to strengthen your online presence.
+If you have multiple properties it’s ideal to have your own business website where guests can contact you directly.
+To strengthen your online presence, make sure your social pages link back to your website.

 Learn more about effective marketing techniques by checking out our collection of useful marketing materials: